 How often is the Rose Service Learning Fellowship offered?

 Twice per year, with deadlines in the spring and fall.
 Typically, the Fall Cycle funds students in service learning projects over the Fall-Spring and the Spring cycle funds students in service learning projects over the Summer.
-Due to coronavirus, the Spring 2021 cycle will have two funding deadlines each, approximately a month apart, to accommodate additional time for project development if needed.

 How many awards will be made?